salesforcecli/plugin-orchestrator/messages/appframework.display.app.md

 # error.AppNotFound.Actions

-- Verify that you have the correct app ID or name
+- Verify that you have the correct app ID or name.
-- Ensure the app exists in this org using "sf orchestrator app list"
+- Ensure the app exists in this org using "sf orchestrator app list".
-- Check your permissions to view apps
+- Check your permissions to view apps.
-- Make sure you're connected to the correct org with --target-org
+- Make sure you're connected to the correct org with --target-org.

 # error.RetrievalError

-Failed to retrieve app details: %s
+Failed to retrieve app details: %s.

 # error.RetrievalError.Actions

-- Verify that you have permission to view apps in the target org
+- Verify that you have permission to view apps in the target org.
-- Check that the app exists and is accessible
+- Check that the app exists and is accessible.
-- Ensure that Data Cloud and Tableau Next are enabled in your org
+- Ensure that Data Cloud and Tableau Next are enabled in your org.
-- Try using a different API version with --api-version
+- Try using a different API version with --api-version.
-- Verify your authentication and org connection are valid
+- Verify your authentication and org connection are valid.

 # error.InsufficientPermissions